williamlaurent/mobreverse/README.md

 - Analyze permissions for potential risks.
 - Perform reverse engineering and static analysis of APKs.

-## Purpose
+## Version and updates
-Mobreverse helps identify and fix vulnerabilities in Android apps.
+v1.0 - 16 November 2024
+First version release

 ---

 Use responsibly and follow ethical guidelines. 🚀

+---

+Manado, Indonesia